parkyr/qc4mcsummer2025/README.md

-# Quantum Computer for Materials Science and Chemistry
+# Quantum Computing for Materials Science and Chemistry
 QC4MC Summer School 2025 at Purdue University

 Application deadline: Friday, May 16, 2025